vyca2017/content/content/tutorials/authorization/authorization-content-management-system.md

 }
 ```

 Here we use relational filters, starting with the `someDocumentExists` query, to check if the document to be viewed (identified by `$node_id`) is connected to an access group with `READ` access that the session user (identified by `$user_id`) is connected to as well.
-Note that we can also turn it around, starting with `someUserExists`:
+Note that we can also turn the query around, starting with `someUserExists`:

 ```graphql
 query permitViewDocuments($node_id: ID!, $user_id: ID!) {